21 July 2022

 We asked our Writing and English Literature lecturers for their personal recommendations on books you should read, and other online resources you should check out, before joining one of our BA English Literature or Writing courses.

 This is a brilliant literary story, that alludes to a history of literature, straddles WW2, Bangladesh in 1971, the National Front in 1975, sexual politics, rubbish jobs and London housing.
 It’s astounding just how much can be done in a short story and Zadie Smith does it.
-Read the full text on the Granta website.
+Read 'The Waiter's Wife' on the Granta website.

 Maybe the most beautiful poem ever written.
 A man sitting at midnight by a low-burnt fire feels disconnected with everything around him.
 He then uses the fire to go on a mental journey back to his childhood, and finally makes a connection with the people and natural world surrounding him.
 An important poem.
-Read the full text on the Poetry Foundation website.
+Read ‘Frost at Midnight’ on the Poetry Foundation website.